ManuelElizaldi/PyStrava/README.md

 Among my recorded activities, Functional-Cardio Workout stands out as the most frequently performed, with 512 sessions.
 This comprehensive activity involves kettlebell training, dynamic stretching, calisthenics, and weight lifting.
 The reason behind my prioritization of this activity is the convenience of having a home gym.

 Following Functional-Cardio Workout, running takes second place with 73 workouts.
-Looking ahead, I plan to dedicate more attention to running due to upcoming races on my schedule.
+Looking ahead, I plan to dedicate more attention to running and trail running due to upcoming races on my schedule.

 Weight training secures the third position with 30 logged sessions.
 While weight training used to be one of my primary focuses, I have now shifted my focus towards [aerobic exercises](https://www.healthline.com/health/fitness-exercise/aerobic-exercise-examples#:~:text=It%20can%20include%20activities%20like,lungs%2C%20and%20circulatory%20system%20healthy).